stylate/stylate.github.io/README.md

 ## 9/2/18

     * Constructed a page for photo decal.
-    * Redesigned page design.
-    * Revamped photo section and included an "about me."
+    * Revamped page design and photo section.

 ## 8/22/18